goodblockio/decide-governance-engine/docs/ContractAPI.md

 - name `from`: the voter account sending the funds.

-- symbol `treasury_symbol`: the treasury receiving the funds.
+- symbol `treasury_symbol`: the group receiving the funds.

 - name `payroll_name`: the name of the payroll to receive the funds.